 All students are required to submit changes of personal information including name, address, telephone number, e-mail address, EMERGENCY CONTACT NUMBER etc. to each of the following: OTA Office and WebAdvisor.
 The systems are not all linked.
-Failure to update the OTA Office with a current e-mail and contact information may result in your inability to receive important information that could impact your success in the OTA Program or exit from the OTA Program.
+Failure to update the OTA Office with a current e-mail and contact information and may result in an exit from the OTA.